 Apply erodible landscape material at quantities and rates according to manufacturer recommendations or based on written specifications by knowledgeable and experienced field personnel.

-5. LUP dischargers shall implement good housekeeping measures on the construction site to control aerial deposition of site materials and from site operations.
+II.A.5.
+Dischargers shall implement good housekeeping measures on the linear construction site, and of site operations, to control aerial deposition of site materials.
 Such particulates can include, but are not limited to, metals, nutrients, organics, sediment, other particulates, and trash.

-6. LUP dischargers shall document all housekeeping BMPs in the SWPPP that correspond to the nature and phase of the construction activities.
+II.A.6.
+Dischargers shall document all housekeeping BMPs in the Stormwater Pollution Prevention Plan (SWPPP) that correspond to the nature and phase of the construction activities.

-B. Non-Stormwater Management
+II.B.
+Non-Stormwater Management

-1. LUP dischargers shall implement the following measures to control all non-stormwater discharges during construction, to the extent feasible:
+II.B.1.
+Dischargers shall implement the following measures to control all non-stormwater discharges during construction, to the extent feasible:

 Wash vehicles in such a manner as to prevent non-stormwater discharges to surface waters or municipal separate storm sewer system drainage systems;